frankkramer-lab/aucmedi/README.md

 **Planed milestones and features are:**
 - [ ] Unittesting -> CI/CD
+- [ ] Interface for metadata / pandas table inclusion in model architectures
 - [ ] Support for AutoML via CLI and Docker
 - [ ] Examples for AutoML
 - [ ] Documentation for AutoML